xitao1812/property-management-application/README.md

 - **What will the application do?**

-    It is a property management application
+    It is a real estate management application to keep track of the properties for sale.

 - **Who will use it?**

-    The realtor is the user.
+    The user is the real estate agent to help seller and buyer in real estate transactions.

 - **Why is this project of interest to you?**

-    The real estate market is an important sector in Vancouver.
-With the property management application, realtors can easily keep track of the properties.
+    The real estate market is an important market in Vancouver.
+I am interested in helping seller agent to keep track of the properties for sale and provide better experience for their clients.

 ## User Stories

-- *As a user, I want to be able to add a house to my list of property*
+- *As a user, I want to be able to add a house to my list of property.*
-- *As a user, I want to be able to view the list of houses*
+- *As a user, I want to be able to view the list of houses.*
-- *As a user, I want to be able to mark a house as sold*
+- *As a user, I want to be able to mark a house as sold.*
-- *As a user, I want to be able to remove a house from my list of property*
+- *As a user, I want to be able to remove a house from my list of property.*
-- *As a user, I want to be able to filter the list of property based on the location and show a list of properties in the specific city*
+- *As a user, I want to be able to filter the list of property based on the location and show a list of properties in the specific city.*